Adult & Returning Students: FAQs

 Students can use our online course equivalency database to check course-to-course equivalencies as determined by Marist College.
 This database is for informational purposes only.
 Please note this is an unofficial resource and we encourage you to reach out to our office at firstname.lastname@example.org should you have further questions or concerns.

-Q. What if I do not have transcripts?
+Q. What if I don't have transcripts?

 A. Here is an Official Transcript Request Form.
-Fill it out and send to all previous college(s) attended and request they send to The Office of Adult Admission, Marist College, 3399 North Road, Poughkeepsie, NY, 12601.
+Fill it out and send it to all previous college(s) attended and request they send to The Office of Adult Admission, Marist College, 3399 North Road, Poughkeepsie, NY, 12601.

 A. No, on-campus housing is not available for students over the age of 22.
 However, off-campus housing listings are available in our Residence Life Office.

-Q. Is there financial assistance?
+Q. Is there financial assistance for adult students?

 A. Yes.
 Financial Aid is available to a matriculated student in a degree program or certificate program.
 Students must be enrolled in at least six credits and require financial assistance to meet the total expense of Marist College.
 Students should apply for this assistance while applying for admission.